 With the summer fun coming up, it is important to keep in mind that while having fun you must always be aware of the safety risks that come with it.
 Amusement parks all carry their own unique form of risk.
 Part of the problem is that there is no oversight body that regulates and licenses them, at least not in Texas.

 Mobile or traveling fairs are regulated by the Consumer Product Safety Commission (CPSC).
-There is no clearing house for statistics on amusement parks rides.
+There is no clearinghouse for statistics on amusement park rides.
 Some states mandate reporting and the CPSC statistics only capture a portion of the accidents.
 At the same time, nothing short of 100% full compliance with all safety laws is acceptable for you and your loved ones.
 Even one shortcut could spell disaster for dozens upon dozens of people.

 Liability for Amusement Park Ride Accidents

 Legally speaking, injuries at an amusement or theme park are premised upon at least one of three types of cases.
 The first type of case is negligence.
 Within the realm of negligence, there can be all sorts of activities that would potentially create liability.
 Certainly, the actions or inaction of the employees would create liability for the amusement or theme park.
 Failure to properly adhere to manufacturer’s ride instructions or failure to properly inspect them are good examples.
 Failure to warn patrons that certain medical conditions, such as a bad back or recent whiplash may put them at risk is another example.